kruttaras/pvm/README.markdown

 ## Usage

-To download, compile, and install the v0.6.14 release of node, do this:
+To download, compile, and install the 2.0 release of play, do this:

     pvm install 2.0